symfony/symfony-docs/components/phpunit_bridge.rst

 When adding deprecations to your code, you might like writing tests that verify that they are triggered as required.
 To do so, the bridge provides the ``@expectedDeprecation`` annotation that you can use on your test methods.
-It requires you to pass the expected message, given in the same format than for the `PHPUnit's assertStringMatchesFormat()`_ method.
+It requires you to pass the expected message, given in the same format as for the `PHPUnit's assertStringMatchesFormat()`_ method.
 If you expect more than one deprecation message for a given test method, you can use the annotation several times (order matters)::